DCMLab/JazzHarmonyTreebank/readme.md

  * `leaf_labels` Obtain the trees leaf labels as a string.
    For instance `[B, D, E]` in the above example.

+## Tree figures

+Have a look at the file [tree-plots.md](https://github.com/DCMLab/JazzHarmonyTreebank/blob/master/tree-plots.md) to see the plots of all tree analyses.

 ## Dataset statistics

 Below are general summary statistics about the dataset as described in the corresponding paper: